-Write On: A Children's Writing Camp at Weymouth for rising 3rd graders through 5th graders, Monday, Aug.
-3 through Wednesday, Aug.
+Write On: A Children's Writing Camp at Weymouth for rising 3rd-graders through 5th-graders, Monday, Aug.
+3, through Wednes-day, Aug.
 5, 9 a.m.-noon.
 Children will get a chance to write their own songs, poems and stories and learn from local writers.
 Register early with Hope Price at 692-6261.
-There is a limited amount of space in the camp.
-Cost is $30.
+Limited space in the camp. $30.

-Teaching Kids to Care for Cats and Canines Teach fourth-graders how to care for the creatures they spend their lives with.
+Teaching Kids to Care for Cats and Canines teaches 4th-graders how to care for the creatures they spend their lives with.
 Training and materials provided.
-Commitment totals20 hours per year over two months.
+Commitment totals 20 hours per year over two months.
 949-9953 (Citizens' Pet Responsibility Committee).